UAIC

 Grading:

 • Laboratories.
-The score comes partially from the exercises solved in the class (20 points) and partially from homeworks (40 points) whose end-terms are in the last week of the semester.
-This score must be at least 30 (from a maximum of 20+40=60) points.
+The score comes from the exercises solved in the class (20 points), from homeworks (20 points, deadline in the 12th week), and from a test given in the final week (20 points).
+This score must be at least 30 (from a maximum of 20 + 20 + 20 = 60) points.
 Those who fail to receive at least 30 points cannot pass the course.

 • For other details see the first lecture (ro) - (en) .